DartCF/EPathDash/README.md

 ### Introduction

-E.PathDash is a Shiny application that facilitates re-analysis of gene expression data from pathogens clinically relevant to Cystic Fibrosis.
-The application runs pathway activation analysis of KEGG pathways and gene ontology (GO) terms for a set of RNA-seq datasets compiled from the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/).
+E.PathDash is a Shiny application that facilitates re-analysis of gene expression data from pathogens clinically relevant to respiratory diseases.
+The application runs pathway activation analysis of KEGG pathways and Gene Ontology (GO) terms for a set of RNA-seq datasets compiled from the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/).
 The datasets cover the pathogens *Pseudomonas aeruginosa*, *Staphylococcus aureus*, *Streptococcus sanguinis*, and *Bacteroides thetaiotaomicron*.
 Users can rapidly toggle between experimental comparisons and different studies of the same phenomenon, enabling them to judge the extent to which observed responses are reproducible.

 In addition to exploring analysis results within the application interface, users can download high quality images that communicate pathway activation, differential gene expression tables, and raw count data.
 The application is freely available at scangeo.dartmouth.edu/EPathDash/.

+The application's compedium of publicly available RNA-seq datasets consists of 48 studies that cover 548 samples and 404 unique treatment comparisons.

 ### Related applications